 “It’s been over four weeks since I’ve thrown up. . .” she glanced at me.
 “That’s the longest I’ve gone in ten years.”

 The premature aging, the concentration camp arms, the vitriol for Gucci models – it all made sense now.
-I thought about my rant on eating disorders and couldn’t believe she still fucked me.
+I thought about my rant on eating disorders and couldn’t believe she still slept with me.
 I couldn’t tell if this was a sign of low self-esteem or high self-esteem.
 For some reason I had a new found respect for her, just as I did for Jared the Subway guy.
 She’s gone through some shit.
 She’s troubled.
 I had lots of questions.

 “So like, what was your favorite thing to binge on?”
 Chocolate?
 Ice cream?
 Chocolate ice cream?
 Mrs.Fields?
 If I was bulimic the first thing I’d do is run to the mall and order a dozen of those peanut butter cookies.”

 “Actually ice cream is the worst because your body absorbs the sugar so fast it’s hard to purge.
 You have to throw up like five minutes after eating.”

 “Fascinating.
 So what then?
 Taco Bell?
 Carl’s Jr?
 Could you eat a whole bag of Doritos in one sitting?
 What’s the most you’ve eaten on a binge?
 What’s your record?”

 “Um . . .
 I dunno,” she sank quietly into her seat.

 “I dated a girl who was anorexic once.
 She’d come over to family dinners and make excuses for not eating anything.”

 “The important thing is that for the first time in my life I’m happy now . . .truly.”
 She looked off into the distance.
 I had more questions but I knew they wouldn’t get answered.